-Figure 8 shows that for increasing numbers of servers and clients, the insertion rate increases monotonically.
+Figure 9 shows that for increasing numbers of servers and clients, the insertion rate increases slightly sublinearly.
 In the largest case, 1,024 servers were targeted by 1,023 workers with 1 idle engine, achieving an insertion rate of 19,883,495 items/s.
 Since data operations are independent, congestion occurs only when a server is targeted by multiple simultaneous operations, creating a temporary hot spot.
-Continuing with the performance target of 1,000 tasks/s per server, this allows each task to perform almost 20 data operations without posing a performance problem.
+At a performance target of 1,000 tasks/s per server, this allows each task to perform almost 20 data operations without posing a performance problem.